Marcao02/complaw-deeptech/linear_state_machine_language/examples/safe/smtlib/README.md

 If I had to make a call, I would say that the Safe converts simultaneously with the KISS, and does not convert to Common, and so should not be included in the FDC.

+Think about it: if the investor had used a Safe instead of a KISS, then it would be excluded, because siblings Safes exclude one another.

+If all the investors had used KISSes instead of Safes, then they would all be excluded, because sibling KISSes exclude one another.

+It doesn't make sense that just switching instruments should cause an unexpected bump to the FDC.

 ### Does the KISS include other KISSes in the fully diluted capitalization?

 No, for a couple reasons.